jonathanmdr/ojp/documents/java-frameworks/spring-boot/README.md

 >  spring.datasource.url=jdbc:ojp[localhost:1059]_h2:~/test
 >
 > spring.datasource.driver-class-name=org.openjproxy.jdbc.Driver
+>
+> #Sets the datasource to not use hikari CP connection pool and open single connections instead
+> spring.datasource.type=org.springframework.jdbc.datasource.SimpleDriverDataSource
+>

 The example above is for h2 but it is similar to any other database, you just need to add the "ojp[host:port]_" pattern immediately after "jdbc:". "[host:port]" indicates the host and port you have your OJP proxy server running.